jmdevy/simple_stereo_vision_lib/README.md

 # simple_stereo_vision_lib
-Platform independent project for traversing a 3D space using two cameras to create stereo vision.
+Platform independent project for calculating low resolution depth maps using two cameras in a stereo configuration.